Nutrition and care of the elderly

-Last year, a survey from Public Health England (PHE) found that around 9 in 10 people support the notion of the government working alongside the food industry in order to make food healthier.
+A survey from Public Health England (PHE) found that around 9 in 10 people support the notion of the government working alongside the food industry in order to make food healthier.

 Why is good nutrition important?

-Stating the obvious, your food choices each day affect your health in and, in turn, how you feel today, tomorrow, and in your longterm future.
+Stating the obvious, your food choices each day affect your health in and, in turn, how you feel today, tomorrow, and in your long-term future.